7 Easy Ways to Increase Your Garage Door Security

 1. Obscure the garage interior by frosting the windows.

 Windows liven up the look of a garage door and let in natural light.
 Unfortunately, potential thieves are apt to peer in the windows, scoping for expensive tools and to see if all the cars are gone—a good sign that nobody’s home, which may prompt a break-in.
-Adding a layer of frosted film, such as Window Whirl’s Privacy Film (available on Amazon), to the windows will keep crooks from seeing what’s inside while still allowing light to filter through.
+Adding a layer of frosted film, such as the highly rated Window Whirl’s Privacy Film available at Amazon, to the windows will keep crooks from seeing what’s inside while still allowing light to filter through.

 2. Monitor activity with a smart garage door opener or other device.

 Openers do add a measure of garage door security because they lock the door when it’s in the down position.
 But a determined burglar may still be able to force the door open—or hack the code.
-With a smart opener, such as the Chamberlain Smartphone-Controlled Garage Door Opener (available on Amazon), you can monitor the status of your garage door and receive an alert on your smartphone if someone opens it, which allows you to notify law enforcement immediately.
+With a smart opener, such as the Chamberlain Smart Garage Door Opener available at Amazon, you can monitor the status of your garage door and receive an alert on your smartphone if someone opens it, which allows you to notify law enforcement immediately.

 You needn’t have an opener to keep tabs on what’s going on at your garage door.
-With a Wi-Fi-connected monitor, such as the Brocel GarageDoorBuddy Monitor (also available on Amazon), you can receive alerts on your smartphone when the door is opened or closed even without a garage door opener.
+With a Wi-Fi-connected monitor, such as the Brocel GarageDoorBuddy Monitor, you can receive alerts on your smartphone when the door is opened or closed even without a garage door opener.
 The device attaches to the garage door frame and syncs with your smartphone via its own app to let you know the instant someone opens the door.